mathieueveillard/readings/README.md

 # readings

-A curated list of readings on computer sciences
+A curated list of readings on computer sciences, and a few more things around related to it.

 ## People